practical-neuroimaging/practical-neuroimaging.github.com/on_convolution.rst

 We will call each burst of stimulation an *event*.

-We will later want to see if the event has caused a change in the FMRI signal.
-In order to do that, we need to be able to predict the change in signal caused by the event.

 The FMRI signal comes about first through changes in neuronal firing, and then by blood flow responses to the changes in neuronal firing.
 In order to predict the FMRI signal to an event, we first need a prediction (model) of the